vibby/pizzaman/README.md

 * Add validation on entity properties
 * Add cost and price of pizza in the serialisation of the pizza (should work as defined in config, but … not yet ;) )
+* make list of ingredients in a pizza with a specific order